 When oil is hot, dip your asparagus one by one into the cold batter.
 Make sure each asparagus spear is thoroughly coated, but allow excess batter to drip off.
 Gently place the tempura battered asparagus in the pan to fry.
 Flip the asparagus when golden brown on the bottom, about two to three minutes.
 Cook the other side to golden brown and then remove to a wire rack or paper towel to drain excess oil.

 This is a fast soy sauce dipping sauce.
 Simply mix the soy sauce with freshly squeezed lemon juice for some tang.
 Toss in the chopped green onions.
 You can add a small amount of grated garlic (maybe half a clove) to the sauce for additional flavor if desired.

 Serving Asparagus Tempura with Soy Sauce and Lemon

 Serve the asparagus tempura immediately with the soy dipping sauce.
-Sprinkle veggie tempura with freshly chopped green onion and serve with a few additional slices of lemon.
+Sprinkle freshly chopped green onion on your veggie tempura and serve with a few additional slices of lemon.
 Enjoy!